-This corn dog batter recipe is absolutely fantastic for anyone who is looking for a great recipe to recreate those classic corn dogs that you get at a show, festival or fair.
+This corn dog batter recipe is fantastic if you are looking for a recipe to recreate those classic corn dogs that you get at a show, festival, or fair.

-To recreate the famous fair/show corn dog right at home simply follow this super easy recipe.
-It’s pretty straightforward and the result is absolutely delicious.
+To recreate the famous fair corn dog right at home simply follow this super easy recipe.
+It’s pretty straightforward, and the result is absolutely delicious.

 - 8 hot dogs